 Step 2: Export video image from iMovie to Keynote

-Go to your iMovie project, drag the playhead to where you want to add animated Text and click on the Share button to select Image.
+Go to your iMovie project, drag the playhead to where you want to add animated text, and click on the Share button to select the Image.

 Step 3: Remove slide background

 Make sure that you haven’t selected any object on the slide to remove its background.
 Go to Format > Background > No Fill tab.